yriyriyri/voxllinktree/README.md

 **wireframe visualization**
 - each regular node is rendered as a wireframe cube
 - _methods_:
-  - `createEdgeWireframes(scene, nodes)`: creates edges for cube wireframes using Three.js's EdgesGeometry and LineSegments
+  - `createEdgeWireframes(scene, nodes)`: creates edges for cube wireframes using Three.js's `EdgesGeometry` and `LineSegments`

 **connecting lines**
 - dynamic connections between nodes are drawn, with opacity based on the distance between nodes. lines disappear when the distance exceeds a threshold
 - additional lines connect regular nodes to axes nodes, factoring in both node distance and the axes node's sine-wave fade
 - _methods_:
   - `createConnectingLines(scene, nodes)`: handles line creation and adjusts visibility/opacity for node-to-node connections
-  - `createNodeAxesLines(scene, nodes, axes)`: creates lines between each regular node and each axes node
+  - `createNodeAxesLines(scene, nodes, newAxesNodes)`: creates lines between each regular node and each axes node

 **grid overlay**
 - a structured 3d grid adds context and enhances the visual composition